asyncvlsi/act/README.md

 This is the implementation of the ACT hardware description language.
 (ACT = asynchronous circuit/compiler tools)

+Build instructions:

+   * The system must have libedit installed.
+For the yum package manager, the package is called libedit-devel; for apt-get, it is libeditline-dev
+   * Create a directory where you'd like the tools to be installed.
+Example common locations include /usr/local/cad, /opt/cad, /opt/async
+   * Set the environment variable ACT_HOME to point to the install directory.
+   * Set the environment variable VLSI_TOOLS_SRC to the root of the source tree (i.e. the /path/to/act).
+   * From the $VLSI_TOOLS_SRC directory, run
+        ./configure $ACT_HOME
+   * Run ./build

 Language history:
   * ~1991 (?), a language for hierarchical production rules was developed at Caltech (A.J.
 Martin's group).
 This was dubbed "CAST" for Caltech Asynchronous Synthesis Tools.
   * ~1995, a new CAST language was designed and implemented by Rajit Manohar (student in A.J.
 Martin's group).
 This was used to implement the first high-performance asynchronous microprocessor